 - 1/4 teaspoon ground cloves (optional but adds depth)

-- In a small bowl, combine the flour, baking powder, baking soda, salt, and spices.
+In a small bowl, combine the flour, baking powder, baking soda, salt, and spices.
 Add to the squash mixture and stir just until completely combined.
+To keep the cake tender, be careful not to overmix at this point, it will develop the gluten in the flour and toughen the cake.
 It will be a thick batter.

-- Let cool at least 10 minutes before cutting.
+Let the cake cool at least 10 minutes before cutting.
 Serve warm or at room temperature.